noelrappin/deckset_editor/README.md

 ## Use

-The main menu bar is not connected yet.

-You can load a Deckset file with the `Open` button at the bottom of the screen, and similarly save with the `Save` button.
+You can load a file from Open in the menu, you can save from the menu.
 There's no `Save As..` yet, saving a file with a known location saves the file to that location.

+Saving a file saves all open slides in edit mode.

 The `+` button at the top creates a new slide.